Scroll down to see the list of DevOps Influencers.

 I like to use one additional measure of reference.
 It basically looks at whether or not the influencer is referenced by other influencers in the marketplace.
 Here is a Twitter list of DevOps influencers below.

 When going through the process of identifying influencers, it’s critical to do more than just reference someone else’s list.
 I would suggest using this list as a starting point, and do your own analysis using a combination of software and math.
+This would be the first step of influencer relations.
 I recommend Onalytica, as they are the leading influencer software provider.
 Or, you can try and get access to a free influencer research tool to start the initial process of building your list.

 Here are a few other technology influencer lists that have been manually curated in case you are interested: